braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 There are two approaches for importing customer data into your Braze dashboard: REST API and CSV.

 {% alert important %}
-Braze does not sanitize HTML data during ingestion time, this means that script tags must be stripped for all import data meant for web personalization.
+Braze does not sanitize HTML data during ingestion time.
+This means that script tags must be stripped for all import data meant for web personalization.
 [Read more](#html-data-stripping).
 {% endalert %}

 ## REST API